monad-developers/react-native-privy-embedded-wallet-template/README.md

 ## Modifying fonts for the app

-You can add custom font files in the `assets/fonts` folder.
+You can create a `fonts` folder inside `assets` folder and keep your custom font files inside the `fonts` folder.

 To use the custom font, load the font in the `app/_layout.tsx` file.